Kregel Windmill Factory

 On the interior of the building, we created new but simple wood boxes between the original roof joists to provide a location for lights, diffusers, and sprinkler heads.

-A natural path between machines—virtually an assembly line—already existed.
-The original floor of the path had been irregular and posed a trip hazard.
-We directed the path to be covered with plywood and industrial carpet surface for safety.
 We also ensured that new railings were installed along both sides of the path to prevent accidental visitor contact with the machines and artifacts.
 The railing was constructed from the same material which was used to construct metal windmill towers.

 To meet exit requirements the original in-swinging front doors were fixed in the open position.
 Replica doors, swinging in the required direction of egress were installed in place.